 What advice would you give to someone who is hesitant to try therapy?

 Many people ask, “When is it the right time to seek support?”
 The answer is different for everyone, but there’s never a bad time to ask for help.
 I work with people during lulls of calm and during waves of chaos.
 Therapy is a helpful tool whether you’re coping with everyday stress or going through a major life transition such as a move, a new job, a marriage, the birth of a child, a divorce, or the loss of a loved one.
 All human experiences, even happy ones, can feel overwhelming and difficult to navigate.
-But that doesn’t mean getting help is easy!
-Taking that first step can make you feel vulnerable and exposed; that’s why I’m here!
 I will help you navigate these hard moments safely and compassionately, allowing you to set the pace and going as fast or as deep as you want.

 What are you most excited about within the evolving mental health landscape?